CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 <script type="math/tex">
 </script>

-While we're on the topic of [sorting things online](http://clusterfoo.com/articles/sorting/), we might as well talk about Google: the 93-billion dollar company whose main export is taking all the things ever and putting them in the right order.
+While we're on the subject of [sorting things online](http://clusterfoo.com/articles/sorting/), we might as well talk about Google: the 93-billion dollar company whose main export is taking all the things ever and putting them in the right order.
 If there's one thing Google knows best, it's sorting stuff.

-And it all started with an algorithm called PageRank.
+And it all started with an algorithm called PageRank<sup>1</sup>.
 [According to Wikipedia](http://en.wikipedia.org/wiki/PageRank),

 > Pagerank uses a model of a random surfer who gets bored after several